strimzi/strimzi-ui/docs/Linting.md

 ## Linting rules

 This section will detail the rules implemented across the codebase, and a rationale to why these rules have been chosen.
-Apart from the [Git commit checks](#Git-commit-checks), all linting will occur pre commit, via a Husky hook ([`husky` config for this available here](../utils/linting/husky.config.js)).
+Apart from the [Git commit checks](#Git-commit-checks), all linting will occur pre commit, via a Husky hook ([`husky` config for this available here](../utils/linting/husky.config.js)) which will make use of [`lint-staged`](https://github.com/okonet/lint-staged) to lint only changes staged to be included in a given commit ([`lint-staged configuration available here`](../utils/linting/lint-staged.config.js)).
 Alternatively, a developer can run these pre commit checks by running:

 ```
 npm run lint